 The Paralegal Specialist Certificate in Corporations is intended to introduce students to the legal skills required to serve the community effectively and ethically in a corporate law practice.
 The program provides an academic and practical education of uncompromising quality.The Corporations Specialization covers case analysis, legal research, and documents for the formation, management, and dissolution of corporate entities.
-The certificate is offered at the Los Angeles and Sherman Oaks campuses and is ABA approved.
-CEU courses may not be transferred to the Associate of Science or Bachelor of Science in Paralegal Studies degree programs.
+The certificate is approved by the American Bar Association and offered only at the Los Angeles and Woodland Hills campuses.

 Program Learning Outcomes